Detection of rare diseases in donors

 Cystic Fibrosis, Muscular Dystrophy, Fragile X Syndrome and as many as 250 serious genetic diseases can be avoided in babies born by Assisted Reproduction.
 At Eugin, we do 10% of the egg donation treatments that are carried out in Europe.

-The test, which is carried out by means of a blood sample, enables us to detect all egg donors who are carriers of a genetic disease of the 250 identified.
-Currently, most people carry a genetic disease without knowing it: even though they are carriers, they will not develop the disease.
-In fact, 4 out of 100 couples are at risk of passing on these diseases to their children.
+This test, which is carried out by means of a blood sample, allows us to detect all egg donors that are carriers of a genetic disease of the 250 identified.
+Currently, most people are carriers of a genetic disease without knowing it: even though they are carriers, they will not develop the disease.
+In fact, 4 out of 100 couples run the risk of passing on one of these diseases to their children.

-“The hereditary genetic diseases we are referring to have a serious prognosis and in many cases the child does not succeed in overcoming them” says Dr. Rita Vassena, Scientific Director at Eugin Clinic.
-“Our goal is for healthy children to be born through assisted reproduction” she explains, “and today science allows us to put a stop to many of these diseases”, she says.
+“The inherited genetic diseases to which we refer have a serious prognosis and, in many cases, the child does not overcome them,” says Dr. Rita Vassena, our Scientific Director at Eugin Clinic.
+“Our goal is to have healthy children born through Assisted Reproduction.

-In the United Kingdom, 1 in 100 babies are affected by a hereditary genetic disease, according to Dr. Vassena, “these conditions have a significant impact on the baby’s life expectancy and quality of life, and are a drama for the family”.
+In Spain, 1 out of every 100 babies suffers from a hereditary genetic disease.
+“These pathologies have a significant impact on the baby’s life expectancy and quality of life, and are a drama for the family,” she concludes.

 In addition to seeking the greatest similarity between physical characteristics, a genetic match is also made between both donors (semen and egg donors in an IVF treatment with double donation), which consists of comparing the results of the genetic carrier screening studies that we carry out on all our donors.

 These studies include more than 300 genetic recessive inheritance diseases or which are linked to the X chromosome and are aimed at preventing the offspring from developing any of the genetic diseases included in the genetic study.